snrqz/Secure-Capture/README.md

 # Secure Capture

-This project allows clients to capture and transfer screenshots to a server.
-The server can handle normal screenshots.
-It also provides commands to control the server and client operations.
+This project allows you to capture and transfer screenshots between a client and a server.
+The client can send either normal or encrypted screenshots to the server.
+The application is designed to work on UNIX-based operating systems such as macOS and Linux due to its reliance on system commands.

 ## Overview